 Gluten-Free S’mores Tartlets

 For all the bakers and chocolate lovers out there – this recipe is for you!
-These chocolate tartlets are a fun twist on a my favorite camping dessert, S’mores.
+These gluten free chocolate tartlets are a fun twist on a my favorite camping dessert, S’mores.
 Crushed graham crackers on the bottom, a yummy chocolate filling and a marshmallow Italian meringue on top.

 Sharing these from the archive for National S’mores Day!
 Madison loved helping me in the kitchen.
 I put those little hands to work.
 I also made the cupcakes a day ahead, then made the meringue the following day which worked out perfect.